A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 I would stick to drinks and skip the food.
 Not only are prices higher here, but the food is also better at the other places listed.

-Other San Miguel de Allende restaurants to note
+Other restaurants to note

 The Restaurant - if you're not feeling a rooftop, The Restaurant is a lovely spot with a gorgeous Moroccan courtyard.
 The menu is an assortment of "global comfort" food.
-Thursday nights are burger night which I heard several locals/ex-pats rave about.
+Thursday nights are burger night, which I heard several locals/expats rave about.

-1826 (at Rosewood San Miguel) - Sunday brunch is a must at 1826.
-For about $26 you get access to all the live food stations with Mexican classics, unlimited coffee, tea, juice, and an a la carte item of your choice.
+1826's Sunday brunch includes an assortment of live food stations with Mexican classics, unlimited coffee, tea, juice, and an à la carte item of your choice.

 Try the lavender latte, or my personal favorite, the mareado lavanda.
 This drink took me back to my espresso freddo days in Greece.
 Frothed espresso, poured over ice, with lavender and a touch of brown sugar.